mvolkmann/blog/src/tailwind.md

 {% aTargetBlank "https://tailwindcss.com/", "Tailwind" %}
 is a CSS utility framework.
-It provides a large number of pre-built CSS classes that typically set a single CSS property.
+It provides a large number of pre-built CSS classes that often only set a single CSS property.
 These can be used as values of the `class` attribute on HTML elements.
 They can also be customized in each application that uses them.

-Other CSS frameworks such as Bootstrap, Bulma, Foundation, and Material-UI define styling for components.
+Other CSS frameworks such as Bootstrap, Bulma, Foundation, and Materialize define styling for components.
 Tailwind takes a different approach, providing lower level styling that can be combined